tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 </p>

 {{% tip %}}

 **Data Visualization Best Practices**

-In this [post](/visualize/data), we go through the theory of data visualisation, describe the most common chart types and conclude with best practices for plotting.
+Explore the theory of data visualization in this [post](/visualize/data), where we describe the most common chart types and conclude with best practices for plotting.

 {{% /tip %}}

 ### Aesthetic Layering in `ggplot2`
-In `ggplot2`, layering aesthetics, like color and fill, is crucial for creating a detailed and visually appealing visualization.
-However, to make the most of this capability, it's essential to grasp two fundamental aspects of the `ggplot2` language:
+Besides setting the x and y variables within the `aes()` function, you can also define attributes like color, shape, and size.
+Each of these aesthetic properties can be mapped onto different variables in the dataset, enabling multidimensional plotting.

+Understanding how the `aes()` function works is important.
+It includes two key concepts:

-**Aesthetic Inheritance**: In `ggplot2`, aesthetics applied in the `ggplot()` fucntion initially flow through all layers, ensuring consistency, but be cautious to avoid unintended changes in later layers.
+- **Aesthetic Inheritance**: The aesthetics defined in the initial `ggplot()` function are inherited by all subsequent layers, making it practical to define a default dataset and the aesthetics if they are consistently used across most layers.

-**Overwriting Aesthetics**: Adding new layers to your plot introduces the potential for overwriting the aesthetic settings of previous layers.
-Therefore, be mindful of how each layer affects the overall aesthetics of the visualization to achieve your intended design.
+- **Overwriting Aesthetics**: New layers can overwrite aesthetic settings from earlier ones.
+By specifying `aes()` in a new layer, you override the default aesthetic settings established in the `ggplot()` function.

+{{% tip %}}
+A key point about the *aesthetics* of *geometric objects*: defining them *inside* an `aes()` function means they should map to a variable, while defining them *outside* an `aes()` function sets the appearance for an entire layer.

+{{% /tip %}}

 #### Aesthetic Inheritance in Layering
-Aesthetics defined in the initial `ggplot()` function serve as a base layer and are inherited by subsequent layers.
-This feature enables a consistent application of aesthetics like color or fill across the entire plot unless specifically overridden in subsequent layers.
-For instance:
+Aesthetics set in the initial `ggplot()` function act as a base layer and are inherited by subsequent layers.
+This sets a consistent application of aesthetics like color or fill across the entire plot unless specifically overridden in later layers.
+For example:

 {{% codeblock %}}
 ```R